Logiqx/open-gnss/docs/thoughts.md

 In theory, consumer GPS units are limited to 1000 knots which is approximately 514.44 m/s.

-- SiRF precision is 2 decimal places which means only 2 bytes are required for SOG.
+- SiRF precision is 2 decimal places so only 2 bytes are required for SOG.
 Limit is 65,535 = 655.35 m/s which exceeds 1,000 knots.
-- u-blox precision is 3 decimal places which means 2 bytes are insufficient for SOG.
+- u-blox precision is 3 decimal places so 2 bytes are insufficient for SOG.
 Either 3 or 4 bytes are therefore required.

 #### Degrees vs Semicircles

-FIT files store latitude and longitude in semicircles.

-This is actually relatively pointless because standard precision GNSS chipsets output latitude and longitude as 4 byte integers with a scaling of 1 x 10<sup>-7</sup>.
+FIT files store latitude and longitude in semicircles This is actually relatively pointless because standard precision GNSS chipsets output latitude and longitude as 4 byte integers with a scaling of 1 x 10<sup>-7</sup>.
 Converting the native output of the GNSS chip from degrees to semicircles may use the full 32-bit range but it does not add any precision!

 Since semicircles are what are recorded in FIT files they should be perfectly preserved within the open format, using the dedicated semicircles data type.